Animal Adoption Center of Blount County

 - Non-Live Outcomes include:

-- Died is the number of animals who died in the shelter from other causes.
+- Died in Care is the number of animals who died in the shelter from other causes.

 - Live Release is the percentage of pets who left the shelter alive.
 This rate is calculated by dividing live outcomes by total outcomes.